mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 There are three main requirements a power plant must meet in terms of Power needed by a ship.

+#### Basic Ship Systems
-Basic Ship Systems: This includes everything a ship needs for day-to-day operations, including artificial gravity, heating, lighting and life support.
+This includes everything a ship needs for day-to-day operations, including artificial gravity, heating, lighting and life support.
 The amount of Power needed for basic ship systems is equal to 20% of the total tonnage of the hull.

+#### Maneuver Drive
-Maneuver Drive: In order to use the maneuver drive, the ship requires an amount of Power equal to 10% of the hull's total tonnage multiplied by the maximum Thrust the drive is capable of.
+In order to use the maneuver drive, the ship requires an amount of Power equal to 10% of the hull's total tonnage multiplied by the maximum Thrust the drive is capable of.

+#### Jump Drive
-Jump Drive: In order to use the jump drive, the ship requires an amount of Power equal to 10% of the hull's total tonnage multiplied by the maximum jump number the drive is capable of.
+In order to use the jump drive, the ship requires an amount of Power equal to 10% of the hull's total tonnage multiplied by the maximum jump number the drive is capable of.

-It is considered good practice to ensure there is enough Power available to use the basic ships systems and the maneuver drive simultaneously

-- being able to use the jump drive at the same time without taking power from other systems is considered a good advantage.
+It is considered good practice to ensure there is enough Power available to use the basic ships systems and the maneuver drive simultaneously - being able to use the jump drive at the same time without taking power from other systems is considered a good advantage.
 You should also note that certain weapons and types of equipment require additional Power, as noted in their descriptions.

+#### STEP 4
-STEP 4: INSTALL FUEL TANKS All ships require fuel to function and the total fuel tankage for a ship must be indicated in the design plans.
+INSTALL FUEL TANKS All ships require fuel to function and the total fuel tankage for a ship must be indicated in the design plans.
 There is no cost associated with space allocated to fuel tanks but their capacity will influence how often the ship must refuel.

 ## JUMP DRIVES